Book Developmental Editing, Line Editing & Copyediting

 Hemingway, Faulkner, and all the other big boppers needed a developmental editor.
 And a line editor.
 Chances are you do too.

-Heart of it: Fueling your creative process.
+Developmental editing, the heart of it: Fueling your creative process while bolstering structure.
 A book developmental editor flies at a higher altitude, giving insight and helping you get down to the bones of your deeper thoughts, concretize elements, and flesh out characters and actions.
-It's the bigger-picture view, the panorama, to help define the book’s form, create believable dialogue, and connect the dots for ensured transitional storytelling.
+It's the bigger-picture view, the panorama, to help define the book’s form, create believable dialogue, and connect the dots for transitional storytelling.

-Line editing follows but with a different focus.
-It's word-obsessed, poetic, targeting style, voice, syntax, movement, rhythm of your words and paragraph structures . . . how you tell your story.
+Line editing—in my book—falls under the developmental editing umbrella—but approaches the manuscript from a different lens.
+It's word-obsessed, poetic, targeting style, voice, syntax, movement, and the rhythm of your words and paragraph structures.
+In other words, how you tell your story.
+It also touches on lighter structural corrections for fluidity and clarity as well as red flags problematic scenes and redundancies.

-Each element of these developmental stages moves you closer to becoming a better writer, exploring untapped creativity and developing a book project with current market trends in mind.
+Each developmental editing stage moves you closer to becoming a better writer, exploring untapped creativity and releasing a book project with current market trends in mind.

-Next up?
-We move to the copyediting phase.
-This stage is about the mechanics of grammar, punctuation, and spelling with fact-checking and red flags on story and word-usage inconsistencies and reader-sensitivity issues.
+Copyediting—the baseline mechanics.
+Grammar, punctuation, spelling, and spacing with red flags on story and word-usage inconsistencies and reader-sensitivity issues.

-Then we're ready for the final phase: proofing.
-My team member performs a proof of the completed manuscript via an editorial eye.
-Since she hasn't seen the manuscipt prior, we get fresh eyes on the project and added feedback.
-That's followed by my final review and approval of her findings.
+Proofing—via an editorial eye.
+My virtual team member performs the proof, reviewing the manuscript twice.
+Since she hasn't seen the manuscipt prior, she delivers yet another layer of insightful feedback.
+Her work is followed by my final review and approval of her findings.

 You can exhale.
 AnnCastro Studio honors you—the author—within the creative process.
 The final editorial decisions rest in your hands.
 After all, it's your book, your vision, your baby.
 As book editor, I'm the midwife, easing your journey and ensuring your best book delivery.

 Self-publishing authors.
 You are applauded and encouraged here.
 I'm a champion of self-publishing efforts—especially because it widens the field for storytelling.
 More voices heard . . . more stories told.
-I'll help you strengthen your manuscript (fiction or nonfiction) and lend a hand with marketing content: author bios, PRs, social media/website content, one-sheets, and more.
+Once it's determined that your project is a good fit for the Studio's editorial services, I'll help you strengthen your manuscript (fiction or nonfiction) and even lend a hand with marketing content: author bios, PRs, social media/website content, one-sheets, and more.

-Self-publishing hip-hip-hooray story.
-Ann is thrilled one of her author-clients reached a coveted sweet spot—a self-publishing, first-time author (smart story, great character ideas) whose first book struck double gold: IPPY gold medal award (Young Adult Fiction, e-book category) and Wishing Shelf Independent Book Awards gold medal (teenage division).
-And now their author-editorial partnership continues across different genres, from YA dystopian fiction to an adult psychological thriller series.
+Self-publishing hip-hip-hooray stories.
+I'm thrilled one of my author-clients—who commissioned me for developmental editing and book editing (line editing and copyediting)—reached a coveted sweet spot, self-publishing her first book, which struck double gold: IPPY gold medal award (Young Adult Fiction, e-book category) and Wishing Shelf Independent Book Awards gold medal (teenage division).
+And now our author-editorial partnership continues across different genres, from that YA dystopian series to an adult psychological thriller series.

 Is traditional publishing your goal?
 Excellent.
 I'm ready to journey with you on that process, from book developmental editing to various levels of book editing, ghostwriting, book proposals, query letters, author bios/PRs, social media content, and more.